nivdul/spark-in-practice-scala/README.md

 The original blog-post is right [here](http://www.duchess-france.org/starting-with-spark-in-practice/).

-To help you to implement each class, unitair tests are in.
+To help you to implement each class, unit tests are in.

 Frameworks used: